uablrek/system-dynamics/WORLD3.md

 <img src="figures/plot_bau2.svg" />

-## Recalibration of limits to growth: An update of the World3 model
+## Recalibration of limits to growth

 To recalibrate the model was what got me started with this project.
 I read the [An update of the World3 model](